helixml/docs/pages/index.md

   ### Open weights {% .jumbo %}

   Maintain full control over your data and models derived from it.
 Because we use open source models, you can own the weights, stay in control, and simplify data governance.
-Not your weights, not your brain. 🤯
+Remove vendor lock-in and improve latency and security.
   {% /item %}

 - {% ascii "pencil" /%}